AmazingWizard/AmazingWizard.github.io/_posts/2017-11-19-Weekend-Hack-New-Blogpost.md

 ---
-Layout: Post
+layout: post
-Title: Weekend Hack - New-Blogpost.ps1
+title: Weekend Hack - New-Blogpost.ps1
-Date: 2017-11-19
+date: 2017-11-19
 ---

 I wanted to create a simple function that can be called quickly from my blog repository to generate a new blog post markdown file for this Github Pages Jekyll site.
 It also gave me a reason to try and use `System.Text.StringBuilder`.
 It seems like a nice way to build multi-line strings.